nice-game-hints/chaos-on-deponia/03-part-three/050-submersible/index.md

 Maybe you could try accessing the submersible under the water.

 # Diving
-But not wihtout a suit!
+But not without a suit!

 # Diving suit
 You find one from the Locker.
 Attach the Diving Suit to the Hook.